Drug Interactions between clomipramine and Ritalin

 Applies to: clomipramine

-Grapefruit and grapefruit juice may cause the clomiPRAMINE levels in your body to increase.
+Grapefruit, grapefruit juice, and cranberry juice may cause the clomiPRAMINE levels in your body to increase.
 This may lead to potentially dangerous adverse effects.
-If you are receiving clomiPRAMINE therapy and consume grapefruit products, you should be monitored for adverse effects and changes in clomiPRAMINE levels.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.
+If you are receiving clomiPRAMINE therapy and consume cranberry juice or grapefruit products, you should be monitored for adverse effects and changes in clomiPRAMINE levels.
+Do not increase or decrease the amount of cranberry juice or grapefruit products in your diet without first talking to your doctor.

 Applies to: Ritalin (methylphenidate)